matdombrock/matdombrock.com/source/posts/adsr-env.md

     }
 }

+// Note: It would be better/faster to not use strings
-float getADSRValueAt(Wavetables *wt, float position) {
+// They are used here to keep things as close to the JS example as possible float getADSRValueAt(Wavetables *wt, float position) {
     const char *stages[] = {"attack", "decay", "sustain", "release"};
     float sectionLength = 1.0f / STAGES;